 There are four crafting classes, which modify the base price in the Item Creation Complexity Table.

 Consumables.
-This class includes any item that has one use and is unusable afterwards (such as potions, poisons, an engineered explosive, or a cobbled item).
+This class includes any item that has one use and is unusable afterwards (such as potions, poisons, an engineered explosive, or an innovated item).
 The price of consumables is not modified and is equal to the value under Cost in the above table.
 Infused items that are consumables (such as infused ammunition and spell scrolls) have the cost of a consumable.

 Use-Items.
 This class includes any gadget or device or weapon-like object created by alchemy or engineering, such as engineered firearms and modified crossbows.
 The price of use-items is x10 times the cost of a consumable of the same rarity.